Xaviar1001/lab6/README.md

 ## Task instructions

-Tasks are inside task.ipynb file.
+Tasks: `task1.ipynb` and `task2.ipynb`

 Make sure you submit with all cells run and with all output.